 In 2012 Michigan passed a provision for an optional post-election audit.
 See, M.C.L.A. § 168.31a.
 As amended in 2018, the statute stipulates that audit procedures “include reviewing the documents, ballots, and procedures used during an election,” explicitly including a partial “audit of the results.”
 Although statute does not specify, the procedures have required this audit of results to be a hand count.
 See, Michigan Post-Election Audit Manual.

 In November 2018, Michigan voters approved a constitutional amendment stipulating, in part, “the right to have the results of statewide elections audited, in such manner as prescribed by law, to ensure the accuracy and integrity of elections.”
 This amendment has bolstered efforts to expand post-election tabulation audits.

-Unless otherwise specified, statutory references are to Michigan Post-Election Audit Manual
+Unless otherwise specified, references are to the Michigan Post-Election Audit Manual.

 Voting Systems Used

 Michigan primarily uses hand marked paper ballots and optical scanners in polling places statewide, with ballot marking devices for accessibility.
 For the most up to date information please visit Verified Voting’s Verifier.